 incision.
 Staphylococcus is no joke and it was rampant in that bush

 hospital.
-I survived that but I didn’t eat for about a week, due to
+I survived the infection but I didn’t eat for about a week,

-the nature of the illness.
-I think the enormous vitamin pill the good
+the illness had stolen my appetite.
+I think the enormous vitamin pill

 Another story involving cold was in New York City.
 I was using an